Optimal No-regret Learning in Repeated First-price Auctions: Introduction

 \subsection{Key Challenge}

-The key challenge in this problem lies in censored feedback and its impact on the learning process: if the bidder bids a good price that wins, then she would not learn anything about the others' highest bid.
-This is the \textit{curse} of censored feedback, which presents an exploration-exploitation trade-off that is distinct from and much more challenging than that of the standard contextual bandits (where one still observes the outcome that contributes to learning the model for any action taken).
+The key challenge in this problem lies in censored feedback and its impact on the learning process: if the bidder bids a good price that wins, she will not learn anything about the HOB.
+This is the \textit{curse} of censored feedback, which presents an exploration-exploitation trade-off that is distinct from and more challenging than that of the standard contextual bandits (with bandit feedback).

-To further appreciate the difficulty of the problem, let's start by thinking about how an explore-then-commit algorithm, perhaps the first algorithm that comes to one's mind after some thinking, would perform.
-In an optimized explore-then-commit algorithm, the learner would first spend $O(T^{2/3})$ rounds bidding $0$ (the lowest possible bid), observe the highest bid each time and (hence be able to) learn the underlying highest bid distribution to within an accuracy of $O(T^{-1/3})$.
-The regret incurred for this period is $O(T^{2/3})$, since it's purely exploration and hence constant regret per round.
-Now, equipped with the $O(T^{-1/3})$ estimation accuracy of the highest bid distribution, in the remaining $O(T)$ rounds, the bidder, by pure exploitation, will incur total regret $O(T\cdot T^{-1/3}) = O(T^{2/3})$.
-Hence, the total regret is $O(T^{2/3})$ (and a moment of thought reveals that the division at $O(T^{2/3})$ is the best one can hope for the explore-then-commit style algorithm).

-However, it is unclear as to whether one can do better than this simple algorithm (could $O(T^{2/3})$ be a fundamental limit in the presence of censored feedback?).
-It is mainly because that this problem, despite the fact that it can be easily formulated as a contextual bandits problem (when treating the private values as contexts, bids as actions and payoffs are rewards) \cite{besbes2009dynamic, rigollet2010nonparametric, goldenshluger2011note, hsu2014taming,agrawal2016efficient}, cannot be solved directly by any UCB-type \cite{LCLS2010,FCGS2010, chu2011contextual,JBNW2017, LLZ2017} or Thompson sampling algorithms \cite{AG2013a, AG2013b, RV2014, russo2016information,agrawal2017thompson} therein to achieve better regret bounds: the underlying estimation problem is fundamentally different from that of the standard contextual bandits due to censored feedback.
-Consequently, obtaining \textit{optimal} learning algorithms in this setting has remained an open problem.